nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

 Now, `authRequired` will make use of `withAuth` and will try to extract the authenticated user ID from the request context.
-If fails, it returns with `401 Unauthorized` otherwise continues.
+If it fails, it returns with `401 Unauthorized` otherwise continues.

 ### Get Auth User